brianguenter/Julia-Programming-Workflow/Workflow.md

  ```
 multiply(a::Real,b::AbstractMatrix)
 ```
 You might think that even `Real` is too generic since perhaps you expect `a` to always be `AbstractFloat` or even `Float64`.
-If you intend to use automatic differentiation on this function then you should stick with the more generic `Real`.
+However, if you intend to use automatic differentiation on this function then you should stick with the more generic `Real`.
 This is because `ForwardDiff.Dual` inherits from `Real`.
 The dual numbers defined in `ForwardDiff` are used in automatic differentiation:

 ```
 julia> subtypes(Real)